oneeve8/kobble-data/content/tutorialnarrative3.md

 So, in this video, I’ll share some more content management ideas such as creating folders and channel groups.

-I’ll also share some ideas for creating your own wiki knowledge base, as well as some content management ideas.
+I’ll also share some ideas for creating your own wiki knowledge base, for personal use, as a student or tea

 I’ll also explain a little more about GitHub and your In-App sharing support option.
 And I’ll give you more details on sharing channels and tracks.